 Best Medicine For OCD and Anxiety

 Many physicians and psychiatrists will prescribe antidepressant medications approved by the FDA.
-Such as Prozac, Paxil, or Zoloft, to name a few.
+Such as Prozac, Paxil, and Zoloft, to name a few.

 However, some may try cognitive behavioral therapy first.